jeygith/cleanuperr/README.md

    - Mark the files that were found in the queue as **unwanted/skipped** if:
      - They **are listed in the blacklist**, or
      - They **are not included in the whitelist**.
+   - If **all files** of a download **are unwanted**:
+     - It will be removed from the *arr's queue and blocked.
+     - It will be deleted from the download client.
+     - A new search will be triggered for the *arr item.
 2. **Queue cleaner** will:
-   - Run every 5 minutes (or configured cron).
+   - Run every 5 minutes (or configured cron, or right after `content blocker`).
    - Process all items in the *arr queue.
    - Check each queue item if it is **stalled (download speed is 0)**, **stuck in matadata downloading** or **failed to be imported**.
      - If it is, the item receives a **strike** and will continue to accumulate strikes every time it meets any of these conditions.